ai-personas/ai-personas/README.md

 ##Physical
   The physical is responsible create actual persona using persona definition file.
 The soft implementations could be based on the existing frameworks such as theano, tensorflow, caffe, keras etc.,
 ##Power
+The power is responsible to fuel Physical.
+For soft physical, it would be set of servers/clouds to execute physical for given persona and generate outputs.